1. Learn Center

 The next phase of crypto

-Worldcoin is a new company that aims to give every person on Earth a free share of its cryptocurrency while providing its users with complete privacy.
+Worldcoin is a new company that aims to give every person on Earth a free share of its cryptocurrency while providing its users with privacy.

 At Worldcoin, we aim to empower every human on Earth through the power of cryptocurrency.
 The best part?
 All users are created equal and don’t have to pay for their share of Worldcoin.